pm831/Insurance_Classification_Model/README.md

 ### Future Work:

 Continue to do hyperparameter tuning of the model and creating new features/removing old features to help increase the prediction accuracy of the model

-Try other types of models to see if the accuracy rate improves More data visualization/patterns within the dataset that can lead to more insights and decision-making from a business perspective
+Try other types of models to see if the accuracy rate improves

+More data visualization/patterns within the dataset (external sources) that can lead to more insights and decision-making from a business perspective